 In 1998 and 1999, respectively, he won the USA Computer Olympiad and the Intel Science Talent Search.
 In 2003, he became the last person in MIT history to receive a triple major, with bachelors in Physics, Electrical Science and Engineering, and Mathematics, while graduating first in his class from the MIT School of Engineering.
 In 2007, he completed his Ph.D. in Physics at Harvard, where his research on neuromorphic computing, machine learning, and programmable matter was awarded the Hertz Doctoral Thesis Prize.

-A thought leader in intelligent systems, he is a contributing author of the
+A thought leader in artificial intelligence, he is a contributing author of the

 New York Times Science Bestseller, This Idea Must Die, and the Amazon